emmajanedrews/base-template/_posts/2018-03-30-the-phoenix-real-estate-market-is-hot.md

 Houses aren’t staying on the market very long.
 In fact, we have less than three months of inventory available, which is **almost 18% lower than this time last year.**

 If you have any questions, please feel free to reach out to me.
-If there is a topic you’d like me to discuss in a future video, send them my way; if I select yours, I’ll send you a $50 gift card to a restaurant of your choice.<br>
+If there is a topic you’d like me to discuss in a future video, send them my way; if I select yours, I’ll send you a $50 gift card to a restaurant of your choice.

+I look forward to hearing from you.